aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/get-all/_index.md

 weight: 50
 ---

-This REST API allows you to get all Headers and Footers that are contained in a document.
+This REST API retrieves all Headers and Footers.

 ## REST API